Telomerase gene therapy aims to delay aging

-Clinical trial (NCT04133649) just began recruitment stage.
+Clinical trial of telomerase treatment (NCT04133649) just began recruitment stage.
 The procedure will consist of a single intravenous injection, followed by six safety and efficacy evaluations.
 Its author, Libella Gene Therapeutics, declares:

 The goal is to extend the telomeres to prevent, delay, or even reverse Aging.